libraryaddict/KolGrimace/README.md

 If you're overdrunk, then it will not require confirmation.
 This is because there's no advantages that I can think of, to be gained by using this when not overdrunk.

+`pref`

+This will quietly save a property under `_grimaceAlienEncounters` which are the chances of encountering aliens in the next 10 days.
+This was added as some form of library/script support.

 ## Examples of output text

 ```text